 If you suffer chronic illness or serious disability you may be able to claim on an total and permanent disability insurance policy that may be attached to your super account.
 Check with your super fund for the terms and conditions of any insurance policy.
 Under the super rules, you can also access your super benefits early if you’re suffering ‘permanent incapacity’, which has a special definition.
 You can access your preserved super benefits if you become permanently incapacitated, that is, the trustee of your super fund is satisfied that, due to ill health, you’re unlikely ever to be able to work in a job for which you’re reasonably qualified by education, training or experience.
 For more information on permanent disability or permanent incapacity see the following SuperGuide articles:

 - Can I access my super early because of my disability?

 - Accessing super: How long does it take for TPD insurance to be paid out?

 Your fund may automatically provide income protection insurance, or you may be able to apply for such insurance via your superannuation fund.
 If you suffer prolonged illness or disability you can access this insurance cover and receive a regular income, usually for up to two years.
 For more information, see SuperGuide articles:

 - Income protection insurance: Can I claim against my super’s policy due to work injury?

-- Does shift work count for SG entitlements and income protection cover?
+- Does shift work count for SG entitlements and income protection insurance?